-How to choose the best LMS
+How to choose the best LMS in 2022

 Looking for a new learning management system?
 You’re not alone.
 As businesses adapt to the new normal of hybrid working and remote training and onboarding, having an effective LMS has never been more vital.

 It could even be the difference between workers staying or leaving a role.
 Investing in a culture of digital learning, where people feel supported and have the opportunity to upskill could be one way to fight off the great resignation.